endurantgames/cosmiclegends/src/skills.md

 using your skill.
 Losing Might generally means becoming tired, possibly from stress or overwork.

+You can only choose a consequence for an Edge Success that injures another hero with the permission of that hero's player.

 ::::::: { .skill-list } ::::::::::::::::::
 Academic
 :   You've spent many years in education,